 PARIETAL EPITHELIAL CELLS

-Biology of glomerular parietal epithelial cells (PECs):
+Biology of glomerular parietal epithelial cells (PECs)

 The study and understanding of PECs has lacked significantly compared to other kidney cells, such that their functions and roles in the pathobiology of glomerular diseases have only been delineated in the past 5+ years, and as a community, we likely have only scratched the surface.

-1) we showed that by expressing several tight junction proteins, PECs serve an important role in limiting the passage of protein from
+1) We showed that by expressing several tight junction proteins, PECs serve an important role in limiting the passage of protein from

 the urinary space to the extraglomerular space (a).
 Indeed, when tight junctions are disrupted in disease, albumin and other proteins

 escape into the extra- glomerular space, where they contribute to the peri-glomerular inflammation and fibrosis that characterized

 (a) Ohse T, Chang AM, Pippin JW, Jarad G, Hudkins KL, Alpers CE, Miner JH, Shankland SJ.

 Am J Physiol Renal.
 2009;297(6):F1566-74.
 PMID 19794110.
 PMCID: 2801333.

-2) we developed the first immortalized mouse PEC line for study in cell culture (b).
+2) We developed the first immortalized mouse PEC line for study in cell culture (b).
 These cells are now widely used by numerous

 groups internationally, from which many publications have arisen.

 (b) Ohse T, Pippin JW, Vaughan MR, Brinkkoetter PT, Shankland SJ.

 J Am Soc Nephrol.
 2008;19(10):1879-90.
 PMID: 18596122.
 PMCID: 2551564